cmikedev/ecommerce/README.md

 ![image](https://github.com/cmikedev/ecommerce/blob/main/manual_testing/images/superuser_crud/5%20-%20superuser%20-%20add-details.png?raw=true)</br>
 </br>

 But it looks like there was a mistake.
 The price is too low and the wrong image has been used.
+___
+User Story:
+* As a Superuser I can edit a product so that I can correct any errors or make changes to the details
+    * Authenticated user can edit a products details
+    * User is notified of the changes that are made
+___

 The Superuser can easily amend this by selecting the "Edit" button.</br>
 </br>

 ![image](https://github.com/cmikedev/ecommerce/blob/main/manual_testing/images/superuser_crud/6%20-%20superuser%20-%20update.png?raw=true)</br>